The Doublet Extension of Tensor Gauge Potentials and a Reassessment of the Non-Abelian Topological Mass Mechanism: The Yang-Mills-Chern-Simons theory and topological mass mechanism

 To compute the propagators for the gauge-field excitations, we need to concentrate on the bosonic Lagrangian in terms of the physical fields $A_\mu $ and $B_{\mu \nu }$.
 For the sake of reading off these propagators, we refer to the bilinear sector of the Lagrangian, whose kinetic piece can be cast like below:

 In order to invert the wave operator, we have to fix the gauge so as to make the matrix non-singular.
 This is accomplished by adding the gauge-fixing terms,

+where $\a , \b$ are constants.
+Although there is no gauge invariance under the sector $\beta$-gauge transformations, the last term is necessary to solve the equation of motion and find the propagators.

-To read off the gauge-field propagators, we shall use an extension of the spin-projection operator formalism presented in \cite{Rivers,Nitsch}.
-The propagators we are looking for, were already computed in Ref. \cite{propagadores} which may be expressed as explicitly, in terms of matrix elements,
+To read off the $A_\mu \ B_{\mu \nu}$-fields propagators, we shall use an extension of the spin-projection operator formalism presented in \cite{Rivers,Nitsch}.
+The propagators we are looking for, were already computed in Ref. \cite{CSKR-prop} which may be written explicitly in terms of matrix elements,

 which were expressed in terms of the algebra of projectors:

 where $\Theta_{\mu \nu}$ and $\Omega_{\mu \nu}$ are, respectively, the transverse and longitudinal projection operators, given by:

 and